Adelaide is quickly becoming the lifestyle capital of Australia.

-Once considered a sleepy city, Adelaide is undergoing a rapid transformation with a burgeoning small-bar scene, world-class art and music, and a festival calendar to rival that of any other Australian city.
-Discover its laneway secrets, take in the stunning flora at the Adelaide Botanic Gardens, and find delicious treats around every bend.
+Once considered a sleepy city, Adelaide has undergone a rapid transformation with a burgeoning small-bar scene, world-class art and music, and a festival calendar to rival that of any other Australian city.
+Discover its laneway secrets, take in the stunning flora at the Adelaide Botanic Gardens, experience contemporary and traditional Aboriginal and Torres Strait Islander art at Tandanya and find delicious treats around every bend.

 - Shop from 80 traders at Adelaide Central Market

 - Take part in celebrations of art and music

 - Enjoy a long lunch in the Adelaide Hills